LukeWait/classroom-manager-app/README.md

 ### Creating New Releases
 - **Build the Application**: Use Visual Studio to compile and package the application into an executable (.exe) file.
 Ensure that all dependencies and necessary files are included in the build process.
-  - Open the solution file (`ClassroomManager.sln`) in Visual Studio.
+  - Open the solution file (`ClassroomManagerApp.sln`) in Visual Studio.
   - Restore any NuGet packages if prompted.
   - Build the solution by selecting `Build` > `Build Solution` from the menu.
   - Locate the compiled `.exe` file in the `bin/Release` or `bin/Debug` directory, depending on your build configuration.